iterative/dvc.org/static/docs/command-reference/remote/add.md

 ## Description

 `name` and `url` are required. `url` specifies a location to store your data.
-It can be an SSH, S3 path, Azure, Google Cloud address, Aliyun OSS, local directory, etc. (See all the supported remote storage types in the examples below.)
+It can be an SSH, S3 path, Azure, Google Drive path, Google Cloud address, Aliyun OSS, local directory, etc. (See all the supported remote storage types in the examples below.)
 If `url` is a local relative path, it will be resolved relative to the current working directory but saved **relative to the config file location** (see LOCAL example below).
 Whenever possible DVC will create a remote directory if it doesn't exists yet.
 It won't create an S3 bucket though and will rely on default access settings.

 > If you installed DVC via `pip`, depending on the remote storage type you plan
 > to use you might need to install optional dependencies: `[s3]`, `[ssh]`,
-> `[gs]`, `[azure]`, and `[oss]`; or `[all]` to include them all.
-The command
+> `[gs]`, `[azure]`, `[gdrive]`, and `[oss]`; or `[all]` to include them all.
-> should look like this: `pip install "dvc[s3]"`.
-This installs `boto3` library
+> The command should look like this: `pip install "dvc[s3]"`.
+This installs
-> along with DVC to support Amazon S3 storage.
+> `boto3` library along with DVC to support Amazon S3 storage.

 This command creates a section in the <abbr>DVC project</abbr>'s [config file](/doc/command-reference/config) and optionally assigns a default